qualitydixon/giffer/README.md

 ## Built with...

-This project was made with React, React-Router, React Modal, Webpack, Less, Axios, and Eslint (airbnb).
+This project was made with React, React-Router, React Modal, Webpack, Less, Axios, and ESLint (airbnb).

 ## Installation